 Step 1: Consider Your Wants and Needs

-Maybe you want to spend your free time cooking family recipes.
-If so, your apartment home needs an adequate kitchen.
+Start your search by thinking about what you want and need out of retirement.
+Maybe you want to spend your free time cooking family recipes—if so, your apartment home needs an adequate kitchen.
+Or perhaps you want to go hiking with friends, meaning the community should be close to state parks.

 Step 2: Create a Checklist

-After doing some thinking, grab a pen and pad to create a checklist.
+After reflecting on your priorities, grab a pen and pad to create a checklist.
+Depending on your wants and needs, this may include non-negotiables like:

-Depending on your wants and needs, this checklist may include non-negotiables like location — you may want the senior living community to be at most 15 minutes away from your daughter’s home.
+- Location — You may want the Concord senior living community to be at most 15 minutes from your daughter's home

 Step 3: Screen Communities Online

-For example, if you don’t see housekeeping listed on the community’s website as an available service, call and ask.
-If the community doesn’t offer housekeeping and this is a non-negotiable for you, move on.
+As you explore different communities, reference your checklist.
+Make notes and jot down follow-up questions.
+For example, if you don't see housekeeping listed as an available service, call and ask.
+If the community doesn't offer housekeeping and this is a non-negotiable for you, move on.

 Step 4: Schedule In-Person Tours